cpouchon/ORTHOSKIM/README.md

 (orthoskim-env) ./orthoskim -m cleaning -c config_orthoskim.txt
 ```

-> **Note:** Here, -t rnaspades is set according to type of the library produced.
-For the cleaning step, we set the expected phyllum at "Embryophyta"
+> **Note:** Here, `-t rnaspades` is set according to the type of library produced.
+For the cleaning step, we set the expected phylum to "Embryophyta."

-If you want to get summary statistics of assemblies, users can run the following command:
+If you want to get summary statistics of the assemblies, users can run the following command:

 ```
 (orthoskim-env) ./orthoskim -m statistic_assembly -c config_orthoskim.txt